BrianMacCarvill/Jane-Street-July-Puzzle/jane_street_puzzle_july.md

 Before reading this, please read the puzzle linked here https://www.janestreet.com/puzzles/current-puzzle/.

-The goal of this write-up is to give an unfiltered understanding of my thought proccess when doing difficult problems.
+The goal of this write-up is to give an sincere understanding of my thought proccess when doing difficult problems.

 The first think I did was calculate the loss of the of a car by saying that if we have a threshold *a*, then if a car is travelling at a speed of *S* and it meets a faster car in the same lane then the loss is: